Drug treatments for cervical cancer

 Chemotherapy is a treatment using drugs to kill cancer cells.
 Chemotherapy for cervical cancer may be given:

 The drugs are usually given into a vein as an injection or through a drip (infusion).
-You will be able to go home the same day after your treatment session.
+You will be able to go home after your treatment session.

 Targeted therapies